-Investment in brick and mortar banks in a community is important for supporting safe financial management practices for youth who reside there.
+Investment in brick and mortar financial institutions in a community is important for supporting safe financial management practices for youth who reside there.
 In Chicago, bank presence is dense in wealthier, more commercial, and more high population areas and sparse in historically underinvested parts of the city, including the South and West Sides (Appendix 5).
-A staff member working in a community with more non-bank brick and mortar than banks noted that most youth in their community cash checks at currency exchanges, rather than banks, where they are often subject to predatory fees.
+A staff member working in a community with few brick and mortar financial institutions noted that most youth in their community cash checks at currency exchanges where they are often subject to predatory fees.